 Firm Ground soleplates are those applicable to natural grass surfaces, a type of ground that usually forms during summer or, to a certain extent, during the coldest of winter.
 This relatively solid ground requires a certain amount of penetration for a stable footing, thus causing FG soleplates to have a plastic make with mostly bladed studs (possibly with few conicals in some boots).

 The studs are usually moulded as part of the plate itself and have the same material composition (with some opting for rubber).
-Nowadays, to reduce weight, silos like the Nike Mercurial and the adidas Predator have a split soleplate construction covering just the forefoot and the rearfoot, all supported by an internal chassis.
-The unique, open-arched Hyperquick soleplate of the Nike Phantom GT takes a different approach and sees its ribbed soleplate form along the edges of the sole except for the medial side.
+Nowadays, to reduce weight, silos like the adidas Predator have a split soleplate construction covering just the forefoot and the rearfoot, all supported by an internal chassis.
+Others like that of the Nike Tiempo Legend opts for a lightweight plastic for the entire soleplate itself.

-Nike offer a multiground soleplate option, which is often found on their Jr. boots designed for children, it gives you the flexibility of playing on artificial turf surfaces as well as grass pitches, it is a combination of their firm ground soleplates, but with the studs adapted to be playable on the artificial pitch, giving you the best of both world's without the specific focus of a specialist sole on either, it is a great value for money choice.
+Nike offer a multiground soleplate option, which is often found on their Jr. boots designed for children as well as the Academy takedowns.
+It gives you the flexibility of playing on artificial turf surfaces as well as grass pitches, it is a combination of their firm ground soleplates, but with the studs adapted to be playable on the artificial pitch, giving you the best of both world’s without the specific focus of a specialist sole on either, it is a great value for money choice.

 AG: Artificial Ground

 Artificial Ground soleplates house more studs than the FG soleplate, with the studs being mainly conical in shape, this is because artificial pitches, while built to replicate natural surfaces, are harder and denser, allowing less penetration and more requiring more pressure distribution to be comfortable.
 The studs, like those in FG, are also moulded and take up the material of the base plate.